-NEONATAL ABSTINENCE SYNDROME (NAS) What is NAS?
+NEONATAL ABSTINENCE SYNDROME (NAS)

+What is NAS?

-Infant withdrawal or Neonatal Abstinence Syndrome (NAS) happens when a baby has been exposed to opiates (including heroin, methadone and buprenorphine), stimulants, inhalants, sedatives, alcohol and some antidepressant medication during pregnancy.
+Infant withdrawal or Neonatal Abstinence Syndrome (NAS) happens when a baby has been exposed to opiates (including heroin, methadone, buprenorphine and suboxone), stimulants, inhalants, sedatives, alcohol and some antidepressant medication during pregnancy.
 It is not possible to predict before birth which babies may develop NAS.
-NAS is not related to the mother's dose of methadone or buprenorphine.
-Pregnant women who combine methadone with other drugs such as heroin, crystal methamphetamine ('ice') or benzodiazepines ('benzos') are more likely to have babies who need medication to help them through their withdrawal.
+NAS is not related to the mother's dose of methadone, buprenorphine or suboxone.
+Pregnant women who combine these medications with other drugs such as heroin, crystal methamphetamine ('ice') or benzodiazepines ('benzos') are more likely to have babies who need medication to help them through their withdrawal.

 NAS is easily diagnosed and treated.